JakeD57/JakeD57.github.io/README.md

 # Jacob Di Domenico Personal Website!

-This is my personal Website that I have built using HTML, CSS and CSS media queries.
+This is my personal website that I have built using HTML, CSS and CSS media queries.

 [Link to Website](https://jaked57.github.io/)